CurtDixon/CurtDixonCodeSamples/README.md

 ------------

 InvProcHandler is a Proof Of Concept (POC) C++ driver I wrote in 2013.
+The driver registers for process start callbacks.
 If a process with the Internet Zone tag is started, the driver terminates it and restarts it in the Invincea sandbox.
 It requires the Invincea agent service, so this demo will not run currently.

 The POC goals were to
   1) Experiment with writing a driver in C++ as opposed to C.